kyranet/canvas-constructor/README.md

 -   Write the text 'Kitten!' in the position (150, 370)
 -   Return a buffer.

-And now, you have created an image with a kitten in the background and some centered text in the bottom of it.
+And now, you have created an image with a kitten in the background and some centred text in the bottom of it.

 If you experience issues with `skia-canvas` or `canvas`, please refer to their respective package repositories, this package is just a convenient wrapper for the two.